aadityataparia/Simple-Insta/README.md

 # Host on your own server with PHP language, MySQL server
 - fork it
-- host it
 - create required database and tables
-- update database url
+- update database url in api/vi/config.php
-- you are good to go
+- host it and you are good to go